DanNorstrom/nas_software/README.md

 [1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4188466/

-# about me and this project
+# About me and this project

 I’ve had the opportunity earlier this year to work for a Norwegian ICU with a NAS project.
 I designed, calculated and graphed data in excel.
 This could be inferred as the beta-version of this Capstone project.
 At an ICU the nurse's workload depends on a wide arrangement of events.
 This workload is commonly uneven, depending on hospitals, times, regions and routines.
 NAS (Nurse activity Score) is a proven international standard to track this phenomenon.